 Every child is unique, and hence every child needs a different environment to reach his potential.
-Living in the times today, when everyone around us seems to be a competition, it becomes tough to lift the excess burden on ourselves.
+Living in the times today, when everyone around us seems to be a competition, it becomes tough to lift the excess burden to study rigorously.
 Even adults face such kind of pressure in day to day life, whether it’s about office performance or keeping up with social media.

 This can become a significant concern during good parenting.
 But what to do to enhance a child’s desire or motivate the child and his ability to learn?
 Well, as they say, nothing is impossible for parents.
 There are always some proactive steps that you can take to help your kid develop better study habits and learning skills.